 Halogen work lamps

-Although Halogen work lamps no longer belong to the top runners , they still have a firm place in the world of work lamps.
-Advantages are a low acquisition price paired with a long service life .
-Another advantage is the homogeneous illumination, which is not always available with cheap LED headlights .
-A warm bright colour, pleasant to the human eye and a working light without hard contrasts are further characteristics of the halogen work lamps.
+Although halogen headlamps are no longer among the top-sellers today, they still have a firm place in the world of work lamps.
+The advantages are a low purchase price coupled with a long service life.
+A further advantage is the homogeneous illumination, which is not always given with favourable LED headlights.
+A warm, for the human eye pleasant luminous colour and a working light without hard contrasts are still selling points for the halogen spotlights.

 Halogen work lamps - The classics among the work lights

-The classical forms of halogen headlamps are square, oval or round shaped.
-They can be equipped for example with a handle and a switch, assembled on a magnetic mount or a grid for protecting the lenses.
-The most used halogen bulb for work lamps is the H3 bulb.
-This bulb is offered in 12 volts with 55 watts or in 24 volts with 70 watts.
-Based on these different voltage versions, a multi-voltage use is not possible, and this also complicates the use in vehicles with different on-board voltages.
-A new version is the H9 bulb from Hella.
-In comparison to the H3 bulb, the H9 bulb has a 45 % bigger luminous flux , which ensures, that the H9 bulb produces a 1.5 times higher light output.
-H9 bulbs are only available in 12 Volt.
+The classic shapes of halogen headlamps range from square to oval and round.
+They can be equipped, for example, with a handle and a switch mounted on a magnetic base or a grille to protect the diffusing lenses.
+The most commonly used halogen bulb in the worklight area is the H3 bulb.
+This is offered in 12 volts with 55 watts, alternatively in 24 volts with 70 watts.
+Due to these different voltage versions, multi-voltage use is not possible, which makes it difficult to use in vehicles with different on-board voltages.
+A new version is the H9 bulb which is used at Hella.
+Compared to the H3 bulb, this has an approx. 45 % higher luminous flux, which ensures that the H9 bulb produces 1.5 times more light output.
+H9 bulbs are only available in 12 volts.

-The use on public roads "while driving" is not allowed.
-Generally working lamps can only be switched on when no road users can be blinded.
+Guidelines for use: Use on public roads "while driving" is not permitted.
+As a general rule, work lamps may only be switched on if no road users can be blinded.